dustinlacewell/bustle/README.md

 Now you can run just `bustle release` or `bustle dev`.

 Hopefully the format is self-explanatory.

+# What does `bustle gather` do?

+Anytime you add a multimedia resource to your mod, like audio or textures, Godot creates a `.import` file next to it.
+This `.import` file contains a path to a cached indexed version of the resource ending in `.stex`.

+When the game loads your mod, it loads much faster if these indexed versions are available.
+This command copies the `.stex` files named by the `.import` files of multimedia resources in your mod to the destination.

 # What does `bustle strip` do?